yyuan-luo/Kokkos-intro/README.md

 │   └── run.sh
 ├── plot
 │   ├── compile.py
-│   ├── cuda_op.py
+│   ├── cuda_flops.py
-│   ├── cuda.py
+│   ├── cuda_time.py
-│   ├── kokkos.py
+│   ├── openmp_flops.py
-│   ├── openmp_op.py
+│   └── openmp_time.py
-│   └── openmp.py
+├── README.md
-└── README.md
+└── seminar.pdf
 ```

 The project aims to compare the performance of `Kokkos`, `OpenMP`, and `CUDA` implementations for matrix multiplication across different scales.
 The project directory consists of separate folders for each implementation, namely `kokkos`, `openmp`, and `cuda`.
-Each implementation contains source code files, a Makefile for compilation, a `README.md` file providing relevant information, and a `run.sh` script for executing the program.
+Each implementation contains source code files, a Makefile for compilation, a `README.md` file providing relevant information, and a `run.sh` script to calculate the average value of the data by executing the program multiple times.

 The `plot` folder contains Python scripts for data visualization and analysis.
-These scripts include `compile.py` for compare the compile duration of different programming models, `kokkos.py` for ploting the performance of Kokkos programming running on different backend programming models, `openmp.py`, and `cuda.py` for plotting the performance non-optimized comparison between the implementations, and `openmp_op.py` and `cuda_op.py` for plotting the performance of optimized versions.
+These scripts include `compile.py` for compare the compile duration of different programming models, `openmp_flops.py`, and `cuda_flops.py` for plotting the performance comparison between the coarse- and fine-grained implementations, and `openmp_time.py` and `cuda_time.py` for plotting the execution of the programs.